Synarel Nasal Solution

 An information pamphlet for patients is included with the product.
 Patients should be aware of the following information:

-- Because menstruation should stop with effective doses of SYNAREL, the patient should notify her physician if regular menstruation persists.
+- Since menstruation should stop with effective doses of SYNAREL, the patient should notify her physician if regular menstruation persists.
 The cause of vaginal spotting, bleeding or menstruation could be noncompliance with the treatment regimen, or it could be that a higher dose of the drug is required to achieve amenorrhea.
 The patient should be questioned regarding her compliance.
 If she is careful and compliant, and menstruation persists to the second month, consideration should be given to doubling the dose of SYNAREL.
 If the patient has missed several doses, she should be counseled on the importance of taking SYNAREL regularly as prescribed.

 - Patients should not use SYNAREL if they are pregnant, breastfeeding, have undiagnosed abnormal vaginal bleeding, or are allergic to any of the ingredients in SYNAREL.